EdenWise/hjcrc/HJCSICextra.md

 ![alt text](images/05_ages-of-civilization_eden.svg)
 However when human beings reached the top of the food chain, civilization began to be dominated by the male disposition.
 Because the checks on balance were disappearing, fortunate men would sometimes become narcissistic (originally, physical size had much to do with it).
-In fear of them, the ancestors of the Hebrews underwrote[^def-unwt] them.
+In fear of them, the ancestors of the Hebrews underwrote/subvent them.
 Underwriting means to "Support someone financially or otherwise so as to guarantee a success [paraphrased from the Oxford Dictionary](https://www.oed.com/search/dictionary/?scope=Entries&q=underwrite).
 The effects of the underwriting were very rewarding.
 The underwriting spread to a number of people.